 Luke sat there in a state of casual awareness, letting her watch him, his eyebrows slightly raised as if expectant but his gaze focussed on his own fingers where they toyed with the edge of his armrest.
 "You have a question," he said finally, prompting her.
 "As always."

 Jane wasn't embarrassed or surprised that she was that easy to read.
 "What did you really want to know before, about the traveller?"

 Staring into space, his fingers still fidgeting languidly, he seemed resigned rather than eager about resuming the conversation.
 "I wanted...
 I should like to know what you observed about his manner, his way of being?"

-She guessed the question made a lot of sense- if she knew anyone with the slightest serious background in cultural anthropology, she'd be very tempted to tell them something about Thor and get their thoughts.
+She guessed the question made a lot of sense- if she knew anyone with the slightest serious background in cultural anthropology, she'd be very tempted to tell them about Thor and get their thoughts.
 Still, she was bizarrely uncomfortable with going into too many specifics about him as a person, about what had happened while he was on Earth, and she could not shake the conviction that the topic was dangerous ground.
 "He was sort of, like, old-fashioned.
 I mean, like Dark Ages old-fashioned, mediaeval.
 He had these formal manners, but he was also really abrupt and demanding.
 Uncouth, I guess would be the word.
 Kind of oblivious, super confident.
-He seemed to think things would work just the same as wherever he was from, which you would think he'd know wasn't gonna happen.
-He did learn pretty fast, he picked up on things, but at first he wasn't interested in even trying to fit in at all."
+He seemed to think things would work the same as wherever he was from, which wasn't gonna happen.
+He did learn pretty fast, he picked up on things, but at first he wasn't interested in trying to fit in at all."